RaviRai05/RaviRai05/index.md

 * Lab 11

-    As we get to later in the year the labs got harder, nothing like the first two.
+    As we got to later in the year the labs got harder, nothing like the first two.
 What I had liked about this lab was one that I passed it both parts in one class session but also that I finally understood how to make for loops and if statements correctly.
 Passing this lab really made me happy as it wasn't easy in the slightest but I was able to complete it.